2015Copyright Secchiaroli Farm. All rights reserved.

 Economically, it is a way to feed hogs at a lower cost than the traditional diet of corn and soy.
 But corn and soy wasn't always the

-modern industrialization that hogs were fed just corn and soy.
-Everything before that for domesticated pigs was food waste or the
+industrialization that hogs were fed just corn and soy.
+Everything before that for domesticated pigs was food waste or the natural diet of

-Tossed out food contributes to our global problem of pollution so why not do the right thing and make some hogs happy?
-They
+out food contributes to our global problem of pollution so why not do the right thing and make some hogs happy?
+They absolutely love it.

-who wants a dish of plain white rice or grain when you can have a dish of white rice as a side of a fillet and au-groton potatoes?
+wants a dish of plain white rice or grain when you can have a dish of white rice as a side of a fillet and au-groton potatoes? mmmmm..

-and other important contributions of a nutritional diet.
-However, a well managed food waste facility knows this and supplements
+other important contributions of a nutritional diet.
+However, a well managed food waste facility knows this and supplements accordingly

-accordingly at the different stages of the pigs life.
-Most importantly, this time period is when the sows are lactating, and when the
+at the different stages of the pigs life.
+Most importantly, this time period is when the sows are lactating, and when the piglets are weaned.

 About Our Operations